 Damrosch has written several critically acclaimed books, including The Sorrows of the Quaker Jesus about the early history of the Society of Friends (Quakers), and his 2005 Jean-Jacques Rosseau: Restless Genius was a National Book Award finalist.
 In 2013 he won the National Book Critics Award (non-fiction) for Jonathan Swift.

-Damrosch's latest book, The Club: Johnson, Boswell, and the Friends Who Shaped an Age, will be released on March 26, 2019.
-It is available for pre-ordering at a discounted price on Amazon.
+Damrosch's latest book, The Club: Johnson, Boswell, and the Friends Who Shaped an Age, was released on March 26, 2019.
+It is available from Amazon.